Jeff Bostic: Professional career

 Washington returned to the playoffs in the 1990 season (1990–91 NFL playoffs).
 With an offensive line composed of Bostic, Raleigh McKenzie (replacing the injured Russ Grimm again) and Mark Schlereth at guards, Jim Lachey and Joe Jacoby at tackles, the Redskins beat the Philadelphia Eagles in a wild card game, with 93 rushing yards, but could not get by Joe Montana and the San Francisco 49ers in the divisional round, gaining only 80 rushing yards, as the Redskins had to pass to try to catch up to the 49ers' potent offense.
-In the 1991 regular season, with Bostic starting all 16 games, Washington finished with a record of 14-2, leading the NFL with 485 points (30.3 points/game).
+In the 1991 regular season, with Bostic starting all 16 games, Washington finished with a record of 14–2, leading the NFL with 485 points (30.3 points/game).
 In the 1991–92 NFL playoffs, with the same offensive line as the previous year, Washington beat successively the Atlanta Falcons, Detroit Lions, and Buffalo Bills with 162, 117, and 125 rushing yards, respectively, triumphant in Super Bowl XXVI, Bostic's last playoff game.
 The following year, Bostic, due to an injury, played in only 4 of 16 regular season games and was replaced by Raleigh McKenzie in the 1992–93 NFL playoffs, the Redskins beating the Minnesota Vikings with 196 rushing yards, but losing, as they did in 1990, to the San Francisco 49ers.
-In 1993, his last, Bostic played in only 10 games, as the Redskins finished with a 4-12 record.
+In 1993, his last, Bostic played in only 10 games, as the Redskins finished with a 4–12 record.
 He was replaced as the starting center in 1994 by John Gesek.
-On October 25, 2015 Bostic was inducted into the Washington Redskins Ring of Fame at half time of the game versus Tampa Bay, which the team would win 31–30.
+On October 25, 2015, Bostic was inducted into the Washington Redskins Ring of Fame at half time of the game versus Tampa Bay, which the team would win 31–30.

-Personal
+Personal life

 He is the younger brother of former St. Louis Cardinals guard Joe Bostic.
 Graduated from Ben L. Smith High School in Greensboro, North Carolina.
 He is married to Lynn and had three daughters Ashley, Amanda and Alicia.